 Remember, if it’s your debt, it’s best to take the call and face it head on.
 But here are a few rules the collector must follow when contacting you.

 There are different variations of consumer personal loans, signature loans and lines of credit.
 Each loan product may have different features and pay off requirements.
 The loan rates maybe fixed or variable and loans terms may vary.
 The personal unsecured loan maybe a useful tool for Debt Consolidation, large purchase, home improvements, car repairs etc.

 Personal Loans are funded by your local bank or financial institution, these loans do not require collateral.
-Your credit history, income and your ability to repay the loan will be the primary factors to be approved for a personal loan.
+Your consumer credit history, income and your ability to repay the loan will be the primary factors to be approved for a personal loan.